F2/F2s-sourcemod-plugins/logs-spec.md

 Alternatively, this could also be computed by looking at the "chargeready" and "chargedeployed" logs from both teams.

-# Meta information
+# Meta data

 Sometimes we want to write information to the logs that are not directly triggered by in-game events.
-We call this _meta information_.
+We call this _meta data_.

 When it comes to these meta logs, **all properties are optional**.